yu-ming-chen/tp/docs/DeveloperGuide.md

 Whenever changes are made to the `ObservableList`, the List View generates either a `BudgetCard` or `ExpenditureCard` depending on the runtime type of the `Renderable` object.

 Repopulation of the List View occurs when:
-* the user opens or close a budget.
+* the user opens or closes a budget.
 * the user makes changes to a budget or an expenditure.

 #### 4.4.2.
 Dynamic Updating